SuminHan/suminhan.github.io/content/_index.md

   - block: markdown
     content:
-      title: '📚 My Future Story'
+      title: '🚀 My Future Story'
       subtitle: ''
       text: |-
         Daejeon is very nice, and art and science are growing harmoniously.
         I have chosen to build a startup among the various career path options.
         If you want to discuss my idea more, please read my <a href="the-city-of-the-future-one.pdf">Essay</a>.

-        Join me in discussion with this email -- hsm6911 (at) gmail.com
+        Join me in discussion with this email: hsm6911 (at) gmail.com

     design:
       columns: '1'